How to Export Files in Excel Format with Laravel Excel

 }

-Configuring the path to export Excel
+Configuring the route to export the Excel

 Route::get('/dashboard/excel/post-export', 'dashboard\PostController@export')->name('post.export');